rudylattae/compare/doc/index.rst

 .. toctree::
    :maxdepth: 2

-   api
+   core-api
+   core-matchers

 Contribute
 ==========

-To contribute to compare, fork the `project source <https://github.com/rudylattae/compare>`_, make your modifications and create a pull request.
+To contribute to the project, fork the `compare source`_, make your modifications and create a pull request.
 I'll be more than happy to merge in your work.

 Please ensure that you provide supporting specs for your contribution.
 Also if you are creating a new feature or fixing a bug, I encourage you to create an issue for it